mborgert/portfolio/index.md

 # What is this

 ####This is my portfolio.
-All of my school work was just sitting on my computer not benefitting me at all so I figured that I should put it to use.
-Hopefully this is a good way to show what I know how to do.
-Without further ado, here it is from newest to oldest:
+It has most of my school work and other work from newest to oldest:

 ---